fl4re/openCOLLADAtests/README.md

 # openCOLLADAtests
 Validation tests for openCOLLADA plugin.

-Python test frameworks which enables you to validate openCOLLADA plugin.
+Python test framework which allows you to validate openCOLLADA Maya plugin.
 Five differents tests are available to validate the openCOLLADA plugin:

 - Validation
 - Coherency